Wake County assistance programs.

 - Wendell United Methodist Church Food Pantry which also covers Zebulon.
 (919) 365-6266.

 - North Raleigh Ministries is another local charity.
 (919) 785-9911.

 - Brooks Avenue Clothing Closet and Food Pantry offers both clothes and food.
 (919) 821-2400.

 - Yet another option is Food Pantry & Clothing Closet, and their number is (919) 833-8526.

-If none of these options work for you, find additional Raleigh NC food banks as well as locations across the greater Wake County area.
+If none of these options work for you, find additional Raleigh NC free food banks as well as locations across the greater Wake County area.
 Or struggling families can call on one of these non-profits for information on other services, including free formula, food stamp applications, or vouchers to pay for holiday meals.

 Housing and rent assistance

 The local Wake County makes funds and cash grants available to assist in housing situations that involve a child.
 It you have a kid and need help paying monthly rent, or a housing security deposit or if you are facing an eviction, the Wake County government may be able to help.
 If you are interested in this service or applying, please dial 919-212-7000

 Housing and apartments - Several low income housing units are available for people who are on the verge of being evicted, or who may be currently homeless.
 Not only can you be provided short term, affordable housing, but you will also receive access to case management, self-sufficiency, and social services.
 Apply for low income housing in Wake County.

 The town of Garner is assisting individuals and families who are facing mortgage foreclosure and / or a default on their home loan.
 Residents can receive free counseling and foreclosure assistance.